 Williamsport is a very small town located in the state of Indiana.
 With a population of 1,951 people and just one neighborhood, Williamsport is the 247th largest community in Indiana.

-When you are in Williamsport, you'll notice that it is more blue-collar than most other communities in America.
-47.14% of Williamsport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Williamsport is a blue-collar town, with 47.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Williamsport is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Williamsport who work in sales jobs (10.77%), office and administrative support (8.13%), and maintenance occupations (6.04%).

 A relatively large number of people in Williamsport telecommute to their jobs.
 Overall, about 10.11% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.